-Thanks to things like p-traps and vents is designed in such a way that the bad smell of these human waste products and the smell of the sewer that the pipes are connected to don't travel back up the drain and into you house.
+Thanks to things like p-traps and vents, your plumbing is designed in such a way that the bad smell of these human waste products and the smell of the sewer that the pipes are connected to don't travel back up the drain and into your house.

-But occasionally, issues occur and these smells are able to make their way into your house.
+But occasionally, issues occur and these smells are able to make their way into your home.
 Not only is this smell revolting but the methane gas that is travelling up those pipes is flammable and bad for your health.

 The standard system used in your bathroom is called a DWV or drain, waste and venting system.
 Water that flows from your sink or shower goes through what is referred to as a "p-trap" which has a small amount of water left in the bottom once draining is complete to essentially block the gasses from coming back out your drains and tubs.

 One of the most common causes of bad smells can be that in an unused drain such as a second bathroom the water in the p-trap has evaporated, allowing gases back into the house.
 If you notice a bad smell coming out of a sink of shower in a second bathroom run the tap for a couple of minutes and let the water build back up in the p-trap.

 It's best to call a plumber who uses non-destructive technology such as CCTV drain cameras and High Pressure Water Jetting to correctly diagnose and clear a blockage or build up and get everything flowing freely again.

-If you notice a bad smell coming out of a sink, shower or bathtub unless you are an expert it's always best to call a plumber who can come out and inspect your systems and diagnose the causes of the problem.
+If you notice a bad smell coming out of a sink, shower or bathtub unless you are an expert it's always best to call a bathroom plumber who can come out and inspect your systems and diagnose the causes of the problem.